mgreiler/se-unlocked/Transcripts/EP_41_Liran_Haimovitch.md

 about what do we want to get out of contribution?
 And there is a lot of imperative studies also that really show that the benefits like.
-Um, improved code base, readability, maintainability, um, less, you know, less issues, less facts, defects in posts and pre-releases, um, all of those are happening.
+Um, improved code base, readability, maintainability, um, less, you know, less issues, less bugs, defects in posts and pre-releases, um, all of those are happening.
 Culture-based, there's a lot of mentoring and learning happening.
 There is advantage knowledge sharing, but it's only if I'm open to it.
 And if I'm very clear about what I want to get out of here, because if I want.
-Let's say if I want to find it back, it would be the best to ask a person that's familiar with the code to be on this code review and not, you know, a junior, but if I want to have this learning expect more in, in, you know, in the center, then obviously I ask somebody that maybe hasn't seen that code part before, so that they get
+Let's say if I want to find it bug, it would be the best to ask a person that's familiar with the code to be on this code review and not, you know, a junior, but if I want to have this learning expect more in, in, you know, in the center, then obviously I ask somebody that maybe hasn't seen that code part before, so that they get